Ahead of the expected verdict on 27 June, PEN centres come together to share a poem Galal El-Behairy has written in prison

 Poet Galal El-Behairy was arrested in Egypt on 3 March 2018.
 He was held incommunicado for a week before appearing before the High State Security on 10 March, showing signs of severe torture.
 The High State Security Prosecution subsequently ordered for him to undergo a forensic medical examination: the findings of the examination have not been made public, nor shared with his lawyer.

 More than three months later, El-Behairy remains in detention, facing charges in both the Military Court and the High State Security Court.
-The charges are believed to relate to his latest book of poetry ‘The Finest Women on Earth’, published earlier this year.
+The charges are believed to relate to his latest book of poetry ‘The Finest Women on Earth’, despite it not having been published.
 El-Behairy is also under investigation in relation to lyrics he wrote for artist Ramy Essam’s song ‘Balaha’, which criticises Egyptian government policies.
 Following the release of the song and music video on 26 February and prior to El-Behairy’s arrest, both he and Essam became victims of a smear campaign led by pro-government media.

 On 6 May, El-Behairy attended a trial in the Military Court where he was informed that the verdict in relation to his book of poetry would be handed down three days later, on 9 May.
 The verdict was later postponed until 16 May, and is now expected on 27 June, El-Behairy’s birthday.